AmedMusl/SunshinePT/README.md

-# Template Pack for PopTracker
+# Poptracker layout for Sunshine

-This a template tracker package for PopTracker.
+This is a map tracker which includes all shine and blue coin locations for poptracker

-Includes examples for AP and SNES memory autotracking and beginner-friendly explanations in the pack.

 ## Installation